AdaCore/training_material/courses/fundamentals_of_ada/110_private_types.rst

    - Based upon expected usage

 -----------------------------
-When To Avoid Private Types
+When to Avoid Private Types
 -----------------------------

 * If the abstraction is too simple to justify the effort